KenPainter/GenLogic/tests/go-right-plan.md

 #### 12A.
 No-Change Rebuilds
 - Run same schema twice → Zero DDL
-- Verify `.sql` is empty or only has comments
+- Verify `.sql` is empty or only has comments (will have trigger commands)

 #### 12B.
 Schema Normalization
 - Equivalent definitions recognized as same